MetisProtocol/metis-replica-node/README.md

 You can use the snapshots on aws us-east-1 region, and copy them to another region.

-You need to delete the nodekey to enable p2p connections
+1. You need to delete the nodekey to enable p2p connections

 ```
 $ rm -rf ./chaindata/l2geth/geth/nodeky
 ```

+2. You must add `GCMODE=archived` env to the l2geth service if you use the l2geth snapshot